 Catalog Design

-In my role with Cable Shopping Network, the catalog is the largest project I do.
-I have designed 5 catalogs.
+In my role with Cable Shopping Network, the catalog is the largest project I did.
+I designed 6 catalogs - 5 are shown here, with the 6th soon to be distributed to customers.
 These catalogs are timed to reach customer hands leading up to peak sales months in the summer and fall.
 The content for each catalog remains relatively the same, so the main challenge for each catalog is refreshing the layout and design.

 The target demographic in the numismatic (coin collecting) industry is middle aged to older males.
 The general branding guidelines for the company are using colors within a more masculine color scheme like blues, purples, and reds.
 Imagery leans more towards upscale, masculine, and modern.
 The company leans more conservative in values so the use of directly Christmas themed collateral, and less holiday neutral imagery made more sense for the holiday catalogs.